Homemade Twix Bars

 Baker's Tips

-• Make sure to use an 8 x 8-inch baking pan.
-While some recipes are interchangeable and you can use 9 x 9-inch or 8 x 8-inch and it doesn't make a huge difference.
-But, with these, you really need the 8 x 8-inch pan as the cookie layer is thin as it is, it won't fit into a 9 x 9-inch pan easily (trust me, I've tried!).
-Also be sure to use a straight sided pan as opposed to a rounded edge pan, that way the corner bars will all look the same.
-I use my USA Pan 8-inch Pan.
+• Make sure to use an 8×8-inch baking pan.
+While some recipes are interchangeable and you can use 9×9-inch or 8×8-inch and it doesn't make a huge difference.
+But, with these, you really need the 8×8-inch pan as the cookie layer is thin as it is, so it may be difficult to get into a 9 x 9-inch pan easily.
+Also, if you want straight sides, be sure to use a straight sided pan.

 • Make sure your butter is soft for the shortbread cookie layer.
 I prefer to leave butter out on the counter to soften naturally as it provides the best results.
 If you need to microwave it straight from the fridge, be sure to only do 10 second intervals to prevent pockets of it melting.

-• I make a true caramel here, so it’s best to use a high heat spatula so you don’t warp your spatula!
+• I make a homemade true caramel here, so it’s best to use a high heat spatula so you don’t warp your spatula!
+Check out my post Homemade True Caramel if you are new to making caramel for lots of tips.

 • Make sure to use a sharp knife to cut these so your bars have clean lines.
 I like to cut mine right out of the fridge so everything is nice and firm.